101 – University of Windsor

 - University of Windsor English Language Improvement Program (ELIP)

-The university admits all academically qualified students, regardless of disability, and attempts to ensure equal access to all programs.
-The majority of buildings on campus are wheelchair accessible.
+We admit all academically qualified students, regardless of accessibility need, and attempt to ensure equal access to all programs.
+Most buildings on campus are wheelchair accessible.

-The university, through this office, provides a variety of services and accommodations to eliminate, as much as possible, the effect of a disability.
-These services include note takers, attendants, alternative exam formats, readers and scribes for exams, taped textbooks, diagnostic assessment, interpreters and a variety of access technology.
+Through SAS, the University provides a variety of services and accommodations to eliminate, as much as possible, the effect of a disability.
+These services include note-takers, alternative exam formats, scribes for exams and alternative-format textbooks.
+SAS Advisors support students in the acquisition of diagnostic assessments and interpreters, as needed, and support the use of a variety of assistive technologies.

-If you have a documented disability and require information or assistance, contact Student Disability Services before registration.
+If you have a documented disability and require information or assistance, contact Student Accessibility Services before registration.

 Supplementary Application Fees

 - BFA Acting Audition: $60